Naissa Mosque

-Naissa Mosque (مَسْجِد نَاعِسَة) is a mosque in Qardaha, along the Syrian coast.
-It was built in 1989 by architect Abdul Rahman Naassan, and funded by the mother of former president Hafez al-Assad, Naissa Assad—after whom the mosque was named.
+The Naissa Mosque (مَسْجِد نَاعِسَة) is a mosque in Qardaha, along the Syrian coast.
+It was built in 1989 by architect Abdul Rahman Naassan, and funded by the mother of former president Hafez al-Assad, Naissa Assad, after whom the mosque was named.
 The state funeral of Hafez al-Assad was observed at the mosque.

 Architecture

 The structure consists of an octagonal prayer hall covered by a dome and pierced by twenty-four colored glass windows.
 Outside, the courtyard, with a marble mosaic water fountain in the center, is connected to the mosque by porticoes.
 Also included in the building is a library situated behind the southern portico, and a reception hall behind the eastern portico.